Key Takeaways from the first European Hydrogen Auction

 • Enhancing the detail required in project proposals, particularly concerning the origin and value chain of the electrolyzers, to support decisions aligned with the Net Zero Industry Act (NZIA).

-If you are interested in understanding how Southern Lights can enable your teams to prepare business designs and project proposals for future European hydrogen auctions optimizing project design for profitability since its early concept, reach out to sales@southernlights.io or contact us.
+If you are interested in understanding how Southern Lights can enable your teams to prepare business designs and project proposals for future European hydrogen auctions optimizing project design for profitability since its early concept, you are always welcome to book a consultation with us.